Agnes Scott College: Library

 The library at Agnes Scott College was an original Carnegie library built in 1910.
 The building was demolished in 1986.

 A new library was authorized by the board of trustees in 1935 and opened in the fall of 1936.
 This new library was called the "Carnegie Library" and the original library was turned into a student center.
 It was renamed in 1951 for James McCain, on the occasion of his retirement as the 2nd President of the college.
 In 1974-1977 and again in 1999–2000, the library underwent renovations.

-McCain Library is a member of the Oberlin Group of Libraries, a consortium of 83 leading liberal arts colleges in the United States.
-The purpose of the group centers on promoting dialogue and the sharing of ideas to better inform respective library operations and services, including adaptation to evolving challenges.

 Student life

 Diversity

-The Fall 2022 ethnicities of the undergraduate student body were: 0.1% American Indian or Alaskan Native, 5.7% Asian, 31.8% Black or African American, 37.1% White, 14.4% Hispanic/Latino, 2.4% non-resident Alien, 6.0% two or more races, and 2.3% other or unknown.
-61.3% of undergraduates that year were from Georgia.
+The fall of 2023 ethnicities of the undergraduate student body were: 0.4% American Indian or Alaskan Native, 5% Asian, 34% Black or African American, 38% White, 13% Hispanic/Latino, 3% non-resident Alien, 6% two or more races, and 1% other or unknown.
+Approximately 60% of undergraduates that year were from Georgia.

 Housing

 Given Agnes Scott's emphasis on "mak[ing] lifelong friends, shar[ing] unforgettable experiences, discover[ing] meaningful places and find[ing] belonging in [their] community," a majority of students are encouraged to live on campus.
 Thus, most students are expected to live in on-campus housing for all four years as an undergraduate at Agnes Scott College.
-However, the proportion of commuter students has increased (from 15.6 to 18.0 percent between the 2014-2015 and 2019-2020 academic year) due to limited housing caused from an increase in the student population (from 849 to 986 total students) and renovations to the residence halls.
+However, the proportion of commuter students has increased (from 15.6 to 18.0 percent between the 2014–2015 and 2019–2020 academic year) due to limited housing caused from an increase in the student population (from 849 to 986 total students) and renovations to the residence halls.

-There are six resident halls situated around the Northern edge of the campus: Winship, Walters, Inman, Rebekah, Campbell and Agnes Scott Hall (nicknamed "Main").
-The college also owns off-campus apartments one block from campus called Avery Glen.
-Winship and Walters are traditionally reserved for first-year students.
+There are six resident halls situated around the Northern edge of the campus: Winship, Walters, Inman, Rebekah, Campbell, and Agnes Scott Hall (nicknamed "Main").

-Campus organizations
+Student organizations

-There are over 50 student organizations on campus.
+There are over 60 student organizations on campus.
 Sororities are prohibited.

 Publications

-The college hosts several student publications, including the The Silhouette, the college's yearbook published annually, and The Aurora, Agnes Scott's literary magazine.
+The college hosts several student publications, including The Silhouette, the college's yearbook published annually, and The Aurora, Agnes Scott's literary magazine, and The Profile, Agnes Scott newspaper.
 All students are invited to join the staff.